+Assessment han also outs for

-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Showroom Accepted development If: (a) within an existing building; (b) no external building work, other than minor building work, is involved; (c) no operational works are involved; (d) there is no reduction in the number of existing car parking spaces on the site; and (e) not adjoining land in the Low density residential Zone.
-Accepted development subject to I raquiraments If: (a) not accepted development; (b) complying with the relevant acceptable outcomes of the requirements; (c) the gross floor area does not exceed 1,000m2; and (d) not adjoining land in the Low density residential zone or Medium density residential zone.
-Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code Code assessment If: (a) not accepted development subject to requirements; and (b) not adjoining land in the Low density residential zone or Medium density residential zone.
-Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code Substation Accepted development Telecommunicat ions facility Code assessment If not adjoining land in the Low density residential zone or Medium density residential zone.
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

+Showroom Accepted development

+If: (a) within an existing building; (b) no external building work, other than minor building work, is involved; (c) no operational works are involved; (d) there is no reduction in the number of existing car parking spaces on the site; and (e) not adjoining land in the Low density residential zone or Medium density residential zone.

+Accepted development subject to requirements

+If: (a) not accepted development; (b) complying with the relevant acceptable outcomes of the requirements; (c) the gross floor area does not exceed 1,000m2; and (d) not adjoining land in the Low density residential zone or Medium density residential zone.
+Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code

+Code assessment

+If: (a) not accepted development subject to requirements; and (b) not adjoining land in the Low density residential zone or Medium density residential zone.
+Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code

+Substation Accepted development

+Telecommunicat Code assessment

+ions facility If not adjoining land in the Low density residential zone or Medium density residential zone.
 Centre zone code Energy and infrastructure activities code Landscaping code Parking and access code Works, services and infrastructure code

-Assessment benchmarks for
+A

-Categories of development and assessable development and
+Categories of development and Assessment benchmarks for assessable development and

 Use assessment requirements for accepted

-development
+uoocoomont development

 Theatre Accepted development

 If:

 (a) within an existing building;

 (b) no external building work,

-other than minor building work, is involved;
+other than minor building

+work, is involved;

-(c) no operational works are
+(c) no operational works are involved;

-involved;

 (d) there is no reduction in the

 number of existing car

-parking spaces on the site; and
+parking spaces on the site;

+and
-(e) not adjoining land in the Low

-density residential zone or
+(e) not adjoining land in the Low density residential zone or

 Medium density residential

 zone.

 Accepted development subject to requirements

-lf: Centre zone code
+If: Centre zone code

 (a) not accepted development; Commercial activities code

-(b) complying with the relevant acceptable outcomes of the Landscaping code Parking and access code
+(b) complying with the relevant Landscaping code

+acceptable outcomes of the Parking and access code
-requirements; Works, services and

-(c) the gross floor area does not infrastructure code
+requirements; (c) the gross floor area does not Works, services and infrastructure code

-exceed 1,000m 2 ; and
+exceed 1,000m ; and iiiiddi ddiddid ddd

 (d) not adjoining land in the Low

-density residential zone or Medium density residential
+density residential zone or

+Medium density residential

 zone.
 Code assessment

-If not accepted development Centre zone code
+Centre zone code

-subject to requirements.
+If not accepted development subject to requirements.
 Commercial activities code

+Subject to requirements.
 Landscaping code

 Parking and access code

-Works, services and infrastructure code
+Works, services and

+infrastructure code

-Tourist Accepted development iiiiasiiuciule code
+Tourist attraction Accepted development

 attraction If for a temporary use.

 Code assessment

 If not adjoining land in the Low Centre zone code

 density residential zone or Medium Commercial activities code

 density residential zone.
-Landscaping code

-Parking and access code
+Landscaping code Parking and access code

 Works, services and

+infrastructure code

-Utility Accepted development infrastructure code
+Utility Accepted development

-installation Accepted development If not:
+installation If not:

-mstallation (a) sewerage treatment plant; or
+(a) sewerage treatment plant; or

 (b) waste transfer station; or

 (c) waste management facility,

 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

-Veterinary services Code assessment
+Veterinary Code assessment

-Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code
+services Centre zone code Commercial activities code Landscaping code Parking and access code Works, services and infrastructure code

 Warehouse Code assessment

 If complying with AO5.1 and AO5.2 of the Centre zone code Centre zone code Industrial activities code Landscaping code Parking and access code Works, services and infrastructure code

 Wholesale Accepted development

 nursery If for a temporary use.

 Impact assessment

 Any other use not listed in this table.
 Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
 Any other undefined use.
 The planning scheme